ck-duong/Sheets-Page-Poster/README.md

 4. Create an app
 5. Grant manage_pages, publish_pages permissions
 6. Get User/Page access tokens (depending on who you want to post as)
-7. Paste into confessions.py where indicated
+7. Enter token when running confessions.py